Word meaning

 Humble Dwellings: A simple living space

-Explanation of the above passage The narrator had thought that the boys would be heading to some shabby huts, according to the conditions in which they lived and worked in Verona.
+Explanation /Answer: The narrator had thought that the boys would be heading to some shabby huts, according to the conditions in which they lived and worked in Verona.
 He was shocked to see that their destination in the village of Poleta was a large villa.

 Narrator was amazed to see the large villa, by the time he could recover from the shock, the boys had jumped out of the car and rushed inside the villa, as they didn’t want the narrator to know where they were going, and suddenly they disappeared.